-It is strongly recommended that new students to City College participate in an New Student Orientation.
+All non-exempt new students to City College are required to participate in a New Student Orientation.
 The orientation answers many of your questions about becoming a student at City College and introduces you to essential programs, services and procedures.

 Find Your Community:

 City College of San Francisco offers several programs to help you immediately feel a part of the college and take some of the guesswork out of your academic planning.

 These programs offer their own sections of English, Math and other general education classes with excellent instructors.

 In addition, each program has a designated counselor and often additional tutoring.
 You will learn all about these communities at the All-in-One Day orientation.
 You can also find their information here: